 It is important to note that this was the first Supreme Court decision to consider sentencing in wholesale fentanyl trafficking.
 We will continue to monitor the court’s treatment of sentences in regards to such fentanyl offences.

-At Hicks Adams LLP, our skilled team of criminal defence lawyers have the breadth and depth of appellate level experience to help you craft an optimal appeal of a sentence or other lower court decision.
+At Hicks Adams, our skilled team of criminal defence lawyers have the breadth and depth of appellate level experience to help you craft an optimal appeal of a sentence or other lower court decision.
 We can help you understand your appellate rights and the principles and factors that guide a court’s sentencing decision to strive and achieve the best result possible.
-Contact Hicks Adams LLP in downtown Toronto to discuss your legal options and how we may assist your case.
+Contact Hicks Adams in downtown Toronto to discuss your legal options and how we may assist your case.
 Call us at 416-975-1700 or contact us online to schedule a confidential consultation.